mui/material-ui/docs/src/pages/guides/typescript.md

 ### Injecting Multiple Classes

-TypeScript does not support variadic types, therefore there is no clean way to type usage of `withStyles` that injects multiple classes into a component.
-However, there is a hacky workaround that allows you to get support for classes inside your component while only exposing the props you define.

-Take the following code for example: The actual props of the component are defined in the `Prop`-type, while the props the component actually receives is a union of the `Prop`-type and a `WithStyles`-type for each respective style defined (`one` and `two`).
-To prevent TypeScript from exposing the props set through `withStyles` to the consumers of the component, the component is cast to a `React.ComponentType<Props>` before being exported.
+Injecting multiple classes into a component is straightforward possible.
+Take the following code for example: The classes `one` and `two` are both available with type information on the `classes`-prop passed in by `withStyles`.

 ```tsx
 import { Theme, withStyles, WithStyles } from "material-ui/styles";